farcaster-project/farcaster-node/README.md

 The make command will output an encoded **public offer** that can be shared with potential takers.
 As a maker, your `farcasterd` registers this public offer, and waits for someone to connect through `peerd` and take the offer.
 A taker in her turn takes the offer and initiates a swap with the maker.

 Follow your `farcasterd` log (**with a log level set at `-vv`**) and fund the swap with the bitcoins or moneros when the log asks for this.
 At the end coins are swapped successfully, or - less ideally - refunded.
-We currently offer no manual cancel functionallity.
+We currently offer no manual cancel functionality.
 We offer progress through `swap-cli progress {swapid}`.
 To list the the swapids of the running swaps, use `swap-cli ls`.

 ### :moneybag: Take the offer